ciresdem/cudem/docs/perspecto.md

 **Perspecto** is the visualization module within the CUDEM software suite, designed to generate high-quality images and 2D/3D representations from Digital Elevation Models (DEMs).
 It serves as a unified interface for various rendering backends, including GDAL, POV-Ray, and GMT/PyGMT.

-Designed to work seamlessly with the `waffles` module, Perspecto can accept either an existing raster file or a Waffles JSON configuration file as input.
-If provided a JSON config, it can automatically generate the requested DEM before visualizing it.

 ## Summary

 ### Visualization Modules